Wet & Dry Utilities Construction

 Street light systems

 Wet utilities usually run underneath the road, while dry utilities tend to run alongside.
-Repair, replacement, or installation of new wet utility construction necessarily requires pavement work, usually involving concrete.
+Repair, replacement, or installation of new wet & dry utilities construction necessarily requires pavement work, usually involving concrete.
 For example, water and drainage is a consideration in all pavement wet utility construction projects and features such as a catch basin, storm drain for stormwater runoff, and occasionally sump pump use is required.
 But not all wet utility construction involves storm drain and water runoff - other wet construction involves sewer pipes and other forms of moving water from one location to another through concrete or a pipe.
 Although words like catch basin, sump pump and a stormwater runoff pipe seem out of place in an arid environment like Southern California, the reality is that even a small amount of water without proper drainage can result in issues ranging from property damage, to even mosquito problems.

 Dry utility construction usually runs along the roadway instead of underneath and requires a drainage and utility construction contractor with knowledge and experience in both pavement and concrete.
 Subsurface utility engineering is especially important for dry utilities as these pipes and conduits are not only much smaller than wet runs, but are frequently in a joint trench, where several dry utility runs occupy the same space.
 Because underground dry utilities are not necessarily encased in concrete, it can be easy to accidentally break a line with the misplacement of a tractor blade or trenching machine.
 Although many dry utility construction projects are for the installation of TV, telephone or other communications and do not necessarily represent a danger to human safety, some carry electrical lines and must be handled with extreme caution.
-Excavating or trenching for dry utilities should only be handled by an experienced dry utility construction contractor with a strong safety record - and preferably one who has worked in the area before.
+Excavating or trenching for dry utilities should only be handled by an experienced dry utility construction contractor with a strong safety record - and preferably one who has worked an underground utility contractor in San Diego, CA.